SSWConsulting/SSW.Rules.Content/rules/when-to-use-canva/rule.md

 guid: b9f9a660-5eab-4f6c-af8f-a9f35cd45df2
 ---

-Canva is an intuitive online tool for creating images and crafty digital designs, particularly is effective for crafting engaging social media memes.
+Canva is an intuitive online tool for creating images and crafty digital designs, and is particularly is effective for crafting engaging social media memes.
 However, it's not always the right tool for every design need.
 Which is why it's important to use Canva along aside design tools like Adobe, Figma and from time to time AI image generators.

 <!--endintro-->